An array of dots and dashes of color that spell CVAD in Morse Code

 Getting Involved

 Looking to get involved?
-The university has more than 450 registered organizations, from special interests to academic and professional sports clubs and spiritual/religious organizations.
+The university has more than 450 registered organizations, ranging from special interest groups to academic and professional sports clubs, as well as spiritual/religious organizations.
 Check out the student organizations through the Student Organizations Database.

 More about UNT